 After testing a number of tyres with different treads, tread depth, manufacturer and other characteristics, Council has selected a tyre that lasts around twice as far as the previous tyres.

 A program is also being developed to integrate eco-driving techniques and technologies to alert drivers of uneconomical and inefficient driving practices.

 Council has eight fully electric vehicles in its fleet and 43 hybrid vehicles.
 Council also ensures its vehicles are fit-for-purpose leading to the replacement of some vehicles with smaller, more efficient models to further reduce greenhouse gas emissions.

 Council has a vehicle emissions testing facility that enables Council to keep our heavy diesel vehicles running at optimum efficiency, saving fuel and reducing greenhouse gas and other emissions.
 The facility also can test emissions from alternative fuels.

 Actively managing and reducing waste

-Council captures landfill gas produced at its operating landfill at Rochedale as well as five closed landfills.
-This gas is either used to generate electricity or flared to destroy the methane component.
-Approximately 250,000 tonnes of carbon dioxide equivalent emissions are avoided by Council annually through landfill gas capture and combustion.
+Landfill gas produced at Council’s operating landfill at Rochedale as well as five closed landfills is captured and either used to generate electricity or flared to destroy the methane component.
+More than 250,000 tonnes of carbon dioxide equivalent emissions are avoided annually through landfill gas capture and combustion.